Adolescent Resources

 3. Rubella: causes rash, fever and arthritis.

-It is recommended that all teens receive the Hepatitis B vaccine if they did not receive this vaccine as a child.
+It is recommended that all teens receive the Hepatitis B vaccine if they did not receive the vaccine as a child.
 Hepatitis B is a serious disease that affects the liver and can spread through contact with infected blood or bodily fluids.
-It can cause liver damage, liver cancer and death.
+It can cause liver damage, liver cancer or death.
 This vaccine is a series of three shots.

 The flu vaccine is recommended for all teens every year.
-The flu is a contagious disease spread by coughing or sneezing.
-The flu can cause fever, headache, body aches, sore throat, cough, fatigue and chills.
+The flu is a contagious disease that is spread from coughing or sneezing.
+The flu can cause fever, headache, body ahes, sore throat, cough, fatugue and chills.